 I am also a part of a four-person research team established to investigate student and teacher experiences in a community-engaged second-year writing course titled “Literacy Narratives of Black Columbus.”
 Since 2010, this course has asked students to collect, analyze, and preserve literacy narratives from members of black communities in the Columbus, Ohio area.
 Our research team, which includes faculty members Beverly Moss and Sara Wilder, is interested in studying how students and teachers engage diverse communities both in and outside the university and how this engagement affects their understandings of literacy, research, composition, and social diversity.
 To meet these research goals, our team has collected interviews from every instructor of the course for the last five years as well as interviews and surveys from a sample of students enrolled in the course during that same five-year period.
 We are now in the data analysis phase of our research where we are using a grounded theory approach supplemented by critical discourse analysis to uncover emerging themes relevant to our research questions.

 Looking ahead, I am interested in gathering more data to expand my research on the teaching and learning conditions that characterize community-engaged and digital media-oriented composition classrooms.
-My dissertation findings have demonstrated to me that student material conditions have profound effects on how students evaluate their writing efforts and complete composing tasks.
+My research findings have demonstrated to me that student material conditions have profound effects on how students evaluate their writing efforts and complete composing tasks.
 I am committed to learning more about the relationship between material conditions and student learning so that I can help create composition classrooms that foster equitable learning conditions for students and meet 21st century writing demands.

 Yancey, Kathleen Blake.
 “Writing in the 21st Century: A Report from the National Council of Teachers of English.”
 National Council of Teachers of English (2009).